 In order to specify REQUIRETLS treatment for a given message, the REQUIRETLS option is specified on the MAIL FROM command when that message is transmitted.
-This option MUST only be specified in the context of an SMTP session meeting the security requirements that have been specified:
+This option MUST only be specified in the context of an SMTP session meeting the security requirements of REQUIRETLS:

 - The session itself MUST employ TLS transmission. - If the SMTP server to which the message is being transmitted is identified through an MX record lookup, its name MUST be validated via a DNSSEC signature on the recipient domain's MX record, or the MX hostname MUST be validated by an MTA-STS policy as described in Section 4.1 of RFC 8461 [RFC8461].
-DNSSEC is defined in RFC 4033 [RFC4033], RFC 4034 [RFC4034], and RFC 4035 [RFC4035]. - The certificate presented by the SMTP server MUST either verify successfully in a trust chain leading to a certificate trusted by the SMTP client or it MUST verify successfully using DANE as specified in RFC 7672 [RFC7672].
-For trust chains, the choice of trusted (root) certificates is at the discretion of the SMTP client. - o Following the negotiation of STARTTLS, the SMTP server MUST advertise in the subsequent EHLO response that it supports REQUIRETLS.

-3. The RequireTLS Header Field
+DNSSEC is defined in RFC 4033 [RFC4033], RFC 4034 [RFC4034], and RFC 4035 [RFC4035]. - o The certificate presented by the SMTP server MUST either verify successfully in a trust chain leading to a certificate trusted by the SMTP client or it MUST verify successfully using DANE as specified in RFC 7672 [RFC7672].
+For trust chains, the choice of trusted (root) certificates is at the discretion of the SMTP client. - o Following the negotiation of STARTTLS, the SMTP server MUST advertise in the subsequent EHLO response that it supports REQUIRETLS. - 3.
+The TLS-Required Header Field o No - The SMTP client SHOULD attempt to send the message regardless of its ability to negotiate STARTTLS with the SMTP server, ignoring policy-based mechanisms (including MTA-STS and DANE), if any, asserted by the recipient domain.
+Nevertheless, the client SHOULD negotiate STARTTLS with the server if available.

-One new message header field, RequireTLS, is defined by this specification.
-It is used for messages requesting that recipient TLS policy (including MTA-STS [RFC8461] and DANE [RFC7672]) be ignored.
+One new message header field [RFC5322], TLS-Required, is defined by this specification.
+It is used for messages for which the originator requests that recipient TLS policy (including MTA-STS [RFC8461] and DANE [RFC7672]) be ignored.
+This might be done, for example, to report a misconfigured mail server, such as an expired TLS certificate.

-The RequireTLS header field has a single REQUIRED parameter:
+The TLS-Required header field has a single REQUIRED parameter: